Sanda (manga): Main

-An extroverted, short, and young middle school student who is descended from the lineage of Santa Claus.
+An extroverted and short middle school boy who is descended from the lineage of Santa Claus.
 He is driven by compassion to help his friends in their problems connected to the Christmas tradition, though he becomes conflicted with balancing both his adolescent life and being Santa.
 He is able to revert back to his Sanda form upon eating a candy called Bratty Beans.